-Bid opening dates and time will be approved by the Construction Section, only after receipt of the approval to bid letter approval of the plans and specifications by either the Architectural or Engineering Section on those projects prepared by Design Professionals.
+Bid opening dates and time will be approved by the Construction Section, only after receipt of the approval to bid letter from either the Architectural or Engineering Section.
 While bid openings should be held within the premises of SBS, however, the Construction Section may elect to hold bid openings in other locales.
 Purchasing officials acting under §4-102 may hold their bid openings at locales other than SBS premises.